 Ticket entry is for the workshop only, and does not include access to the Exploration Zone.
 The self guided woodland trail will be open after the session.

-Families can bring their own picnic to eat in our outdoor under-cover seating area by the cafe, as we ask visitors not picnic in the woodand as it is a protected area.
+Families can bring their own picnic to eat in our outdoor under-cover seating area, as we ask visitors not picnic in the woodland as it is a protected area.

 All sessions must be accompanied by an adult.